akr1701/Portfolio/README.md

 1. Push code to a GitHub repo
 2. Go to **Settings → Pages**
 3. Set source to `main` branch → `/ (root)`
-4. Your site will be live at `https://your-username.github.io/portfolio`
+4. Your site is live at `https://akr1701.github.io/Portfolio/`

 **Netlify / Vercel**
 1. Drag and drop the `index.html` file onto [netlify.com/drop](https://app.netlify.com/drop)